John Browne, Baron Browne of Madingley

-He is best known for his role as the chief executive of the energy company BP between 1995 and 2007.
+Browne was the chief executive of BP between 1995 and 2007.
 This period has been described as the company's "golden period of expansion and diversification".
-Browne was lauded during this period as he engineered mergers with rival Amoco and ARCO, and gained access to Russian oil reserves with the creation of TNK-BP.
+During his tenure, Browne oversaw the mergers with Amoco and ARCO and gained access to Russian oil reserves with the creation of TNK-BP.
 Nicknamed the "Sun King" for his management style, he was also praised for transforming the oil and gas industry's approach to climate change, and for creating a renewable and alternative energy business within BP.
 He resigned from BP in May 2007 in controversial circumstances surrounding his personal life and sexuality.

 He is a former president of the Royal Academy of Engineering (2006 to July 2011), and has served on the boards of Goldman Sachs, Intel and Daimler Benz.
-Since 2001, he has been a crossbench member of the House of Lords.
-Lord Browne is a former partner at Riverstone, where he was co-head of the world's largest renewable energy private equity fund.
+He joined the House of Lords in 2001.
+Browne is a former partner at Riverstone Holdings, where he was co-head of its renewable energy private equity fund.
 He received his undergraduate education at the University of Cambridge and later attended Stanford University.
+Browne was a candidate in the 2025 University of Cambridge Chancellor election.

 Early life and education

 Browne was born on 20 February 1948 in Hamburg, Germany.
-His father was a British Army officer who later worked for Anglo-Persian Oil (renamed the Anglo-Iranian Oil Company (AIOC) in 1935), which later became British Petroleum.
+His father was a British Army officer who later worked for the Anglo-Persian Oil Company which later became British Petroleum.
 His mother, Paula, was a Hungarian Jewish Auschwitz survivor.
 Many members of Browne's Jewish maternal family, including his grandparents, were murdered at the Birkenau concentration camp during The Holocaust.

-Browne was educated at the King's School, Ely, and St John's College, Cambridge, where he earned a First Class BA degree in physics.
+Browne was educated at The King's School (now called King's Ely) and St John's College, Cambridge, where he earned a First Class BA degree in physics.
 In addition to his degree in physics from the University of Cambridge, he holds an MS degree in business from Stanford University, California.